suncoast-devs/handbook/lessons/http-intro/index.md

 This allows the server to know how to answer our request.

 The second line says which host we are asking for.
-We need to repeat this here since the server only knows that a client connected to it's IP address.
+We need to repeat this here since the server only knows that a client connected to its IP address.
 It does not know which name they looked up to receive that address.
 A single server might only provide for a single host, or it might host thousands of sites.
 This `Host:` line tells the server which application/site the client is interested